Quincy Hoeve: International career

 Hoeve received his first senior international call-up in November 2018 at the age of fifteen for 2019–20 CONCACAF Nations League qualifying matches against the Dominican Republic and Jamaica.
 However, he did not go on to appear in either match.
 He received his next call-up for 2022–23 CONCACAF Nations League C matches against Turks and Caicos, Sint Maarten, and the United States Virgin Islands in June 2022.

 He made his debut on 3 June 2022 in Bonaire's opening match against the Turks and Caicos Islands.
 He started and played seventy five minutes of the eventual 4–1 victory.
 Three days later he scored his first international goal in a 2–2 draw with Sint Maarten in the second match of the tournament.

-International goals
+Career statistics

 Scores and results list Bonaire's goal tally first.